Cray-HPE/docs-csm/update_product_stream/README.md

    tar -xzvf ${CSM_RELEASE}.tar.gz
    ```

 1. Before using this software release, check for any patches available for it.
-If patches are available, see [Apply Patch to CSM Release](#patch).
+If patches are available, see [Apply patch to CSM release](#apply-patch-to-csm-release).

-## Apply Patch to CSM Release
+## Apply patch to CSM release

 Apply a CSM update patch to the release tarball.
 This ensures that the latest CSM product artifacts are installed on the HPE Cray EX supercomputer.